test-kitchen/kitchen-hyperv/README.md

   * IP address for the virtual machine.
 If the VM is not on a network with DHCP, this can be used to assign an IP that can be reached from the host machine.
 * vm_switch
   * The virtual switch to attach the guest VMs.
 Defaults to the first switch returned from Get-VMSwitch.
+* iso_path
+  * Path on the host to the ISO to mount on the VMs.

 ## Contributing